jeffreykegler/old_kollos/notes/design/intermediate.md

 created directly from an external symbol.
 Or a mortar symbol may be
-a LHS created for a sequence
+a LHS created for a counted
 rule, and may have unchanged
 from that point.
 In other cases, symbols